Checkpoints

 The model now provides a sentiment for the input text.
 For the text It was a time well spent!, the sentiment is labeled as positive.

 You can also save the newly designed prompt.
-To save the prompt, click on SAVE button and name it anyway you like, such as sentiment analysis test.
-Click SAVE.
+To save the prompt, name the prompt any way you like, such as sentiment analysis test and click on Save button and then select the region of your lab.
+Click SAVE

 (If you encounter an error while saving, please click Retry )